-Marisa currently manages multiple patent litigation cases related to genome sequencing technology.
-She has experience in all aspects of patent litigation, including arguing and drafting summary judgment motions, deposing inventors, developing invalidity and non-infringement theories, and managing complex discovery issues.
+Marisa has substantial experience in all stages of patent litigation, including trial and pretrial work, arguing and drafting dispositive motions, deposing inventors and other witnesses, developing claim constructions and invalidity and non-infringement theories, and managing complex discovery issues.

 Marisa currently serves on the Firm’s Pro Bono Committee and Professional Development and Communication Committee.
-She also has volunteered as an attorney with the Federal Pro Bono Project for the U.S. District Court for the Northern District of California.
+She also has volunteered as an attorney with the Federal Pro Bono Project for the United States District Court for the Northern District of California.